 - 1. Exhibit must be ready to hang. - 2.
-Frames with glass will not be allowed; however, Plexiglas may he used - Only 3 exhibits per exhibitor may be entered.
-Only 1 item per class - Any project entered in any previous years is not eligible to be entered again. - 5.
-All photographs must be taken by exhibitor. - Exhibitor tags must be completed with your name in BOLD PRINT.
+Frames with glass will not be allowed; however, Plexiglas may be used. - 3.
+Only 3 exhibits per exhibitor may be entered.
+Only 1 item per class. - 4.
+Any project entered in any previous years is not eligible to be entered again. - 5.
+All photographs must be taken by exhibitor. - 6.
+Exhibitor tags must be completed with your name in BOLD PRINT.